Penny Downie

 Penny Downie is an Australian actress known for her stage and television appearances in the United Kingdom.
 From 2017 until 2021 she played Ellen in the British TV sitcom Back.
 She plays the US ambassador's house manager Frances Munning in the Netflix political thriller series The Diplomat.

 Early life and education

-Penny Downie was born in Brisbane, Queensland, Australia.

-She trained at the National Institute of Dramatic Art (NIDA), Sydney.
+Downie was born in Brisbane, Queensland, Australia.
+Starting when she was four years old, she studied ballet for 13 years before deciding she preferred the theatre.
+She attended the National Institute of Dramatic Art (NIDA) and graduated in 1974.
+She then joined the Tasmanian Theatre Company for a year, before moving onto Old Tote Theatre Company for two years.
 Downie was a student of theatre director Joan Whalley.